Confluent Hasse diagrams: Confluent Drawings of Series-Parallel Posets

 \section{Confluent Drawings of Series-Parallel Posets}

-A \emph{series-parallel partial order} is a poset that can be built up from single elements by two simple composition operations: \begin{itemize} \item The \emph{series composition} $P;Q$ of posets $P$ and $Q$ is the order on the set $P\cup Q$ in which $p\le q$ for every $p\in P$ and $q\in Q$. \item The \emph{parallel composition} $P||Q$ is the order on $P\cup Q$ in which every pair of an element from $P$ and an element from $Q$ are incomparable. \end{itemize}
+A \emph{series-parallel partial order} is a poset that can be built up from single elements by two simple composition operations: \begin{itemize} \item The \emph{series composition} $P;Q$ of posets $P$ and $Q$ is the order on the set $P\cup Q$ in which $p\le q$ for every $p\in P$ and $q\in Q$. \item The \emph{parallel composition} $P||Q$ is the order on $P\cup Q$ in which $p || q$ for every $p \in P$ and $q \in Q$. \end{itemize}

 Pairs of elements that are both from $P$ or both from $Q$ retain their ordering in the larger set.

 Series-parallel partial orders are attractive because many important computational problems can be solved more easily in them than in more general posets, and because they have applications to a wide variety of problems including scheduling \cite{Mohring1999}, concurrency \cite{Lodaya1998}, data mining \cite{Mannila2000}, networking \cite{Amer1994}, and more (see \cite{Mohring}).